EU And Britain Seal Post-Brexit Trade Deal - UrduPoint

 But London remains tied to the EU's rules during a transition period that runs until midnight on December 31, when the UK will leave the bloc's single market and customs union.

-The final 2,000-page agreement was held up by last-minute wrangling over fishing as both sides haggled over the access EU fishermen will get to Britain's waters after the end of the year.
+- 'Solid foundations' - The final 2,000-page agreement was held up by a last-minute dispute over fishing as both sides haggled over the access EU fishermen will get to Britain's waters after the end of the year.

-Von der Leyen thanked the British negotiators and said that although the UK would become a "third country" it would be a trusted partner.
+Von der Leyen said that although the UK would become a "third country" it would be a trusted partner.

-"This agreement is in the United Kingdom's interest, it will set solid foundations for a new start with a long term friend," she said.

-"And it means that we can finally put Brexit behind us and Europe is continuing to move forward," she said.
+Johnson -- who rode to power pledging to "get Brexit done" -- insisted it was a "good deal for the whole of Europe and for our friends and partners as well".

+"It will not be a bad thing in my view to have a prosperous, dynamic and contented UK on your doorstep," he said from Downing Street.

+Leaders around the continent were quick to herald the 11th-hour accord that heads off the threat of Britain crashing out of the EU after 47 years of shared history with no follow-on rules.

-Irish premier Micheal Martin -- whose EU member state would have been hard hit by a no-deal -- said the accord was "very welcome".
+Irish premier Micheal Martin -- whose EU member state would have been hard hit by a no-deal -- said the accord was the "least bad version of Brexit possible".

-"While we will miss the UK from the European Union, the fact that a deal is now in place means we can focus on how we manage good relationship in the years ahead," he said on Twitter.
+"There is no such thing as a 'good Brexit' for Ireland.
+But we have worked hard to minimise the negative consequences," he said.

 German Chancellor Angela Merkel said she was "confident" that the deal was a "good outcome" as it now goes over to EU member states to agree.

+For French President Emmanuel Macron -- often portrayed as a bogeyman by the British tabloids -- "Europe's unity and firmness paid off".

-- EU states to ratify - Following the announcement of the political accord, von der Leyen's Commission will send the text to the European capitals.
+- EU states to ratify - Following the announcement of the political accord, von der Leyen's Commission will send the text to the remaining 27 European member states.

-The UK parliament will also have to interrupt its end of year holidays to vote on the deal before the December 31 cut-off.
+The UK parliament will also have to interrupt its end of year holidays to vote on the deal on December 30, and with the opposition backing its implementation is should pass easily.

-Once it is signed off and the text published in the EU's official journal it will go into effect on January 1 when Britain has left the bloc's single market.

-The European Parliament will then have a chance to retrospectively approve the deal at some point in 2021, speaker David Sassoli said.

 Assuming the process goes as planned, the negotiating teams will have agreed the mammoth deal in record time.